 Statistics indicate that the number of falls from scaffolding is increasing.
 The analysis identifies

 Employers using scaffolding are regulated by the Work at Height Regulations (WAHR).
-Regular maintenance and scaffolding inspections are vital to ensure that scaffolding remain safe, slip/trip free and stable.
-This is even more important after adverse weather conditions which can cause the scaffolding to become wet or unstable (a regular occurance in the United Kingdom).
+Regular maintenance and scaffolding safety inspections are vital to ensure that scaffolding remain safe, slip/trip free and stable.
+This is even more important after adverse weather conditions which can cause the scaffolding to become wet or unstable (a regular occurrence in the United Kingdom).

 Unless safety measures are in place and adhered to, any issue relating to the use of the scaffolding will expose the employers utilising the scaffolding to risk; either commercially (through financial claims or lost work), or through the courts.

 Inserting completed scaffolding safety inspections onto the status tag provides instant confirmation that a scaffolding safety inspection has been completed.
 The safety inspection clearly displays the date and findings for all to see.
 Unlike other scaffolding safety inspections Good to Go Safety generates a duplicate record of each completed scaffolding safety inspections checklist for management records.
 This can provide invaluable evidence in the event of an accident involving the scaffolding.